When is it Too Late to Stop Foreclosure

 4. Loan Modification: A Sustainable Solution

 Modifying your loan is a viable strategy to stop foreclosure, especially if refinancing isn’t an option.
-Loan modification can make mortgage payments more manageable by extending the loan term, thus providing a sustainable path to maintaining homeownership.
+By extending the loan term, loan modification can make mortgage payments more manageable, thus providing a sustainable path to maintaining homeownership.

 Short Sale Bankruptcy and HUD